ibgradR/Rworkshop_2017/docs/index.md

 If you are interested in attending, please let Jun Ying Lim (junyinglim.at.berkeley.edu) or Lucy Chang (luchang.at.berkeley.edu) know!

 Last but not least, we really hope to see this workshop become a regular event in the academic calendar.
-If you are interested in volunteering in future years, please let us know!
+If you are interested in volunteering in future years, please contact us.

 ## Schedule
 The preliminary schedule is found below.